Why Palmmingle: The Case for Knowing Yourself Before You Ask Someone to Know You

 Palm Reading for Dating: A Better Matching Algorithm

 When people ask why palmmingle uses hands instead of questionnaires, the answer is simple.
-Using palm reading for dating increases match longevity by 41% compared to text prompts (Palmmingle Internal Beta Data, 2025).
-It works because it bypasses your ego.
-It gives you an archetypal framework for your present flaws instead of inventing virtues.
+It bypasses your ego.
+It hands you an archetypal framework for your present flaws instead of an empty box where you would have written a virtue.

 The immediate counterargument is obvious.
 Palmistry is just nonsense for gullible people, right?
 Look, we aren't predicting your future.
 We are giving you a vocabulary for your present.
 A forked heart line does not mean you are cursed.